 Bin and Rubbish Bags

 Whether you’re camping at a powered or unpowered site, you are going to need power of some sort.
-Below
+Below we cover off on the basic.

 For all your lighting, don’t forget plenty of space batteries – make sure this is on your camping gear checklist!
 In fact make sure you have spare batteries for any of your gear that requires batteries.